 Financial Aid: Student Payroll

-Student should also contact SAIC offices and departments to inquire about the availability of student employment jobs and learn more about their job application processes.
+It is recommended that students also directly contact SAIC offices and departments that are of interest to inquire about the availability of student employment jobs and learn more about their job application processes.
 A list of hiring departments is available in the annual Student Employment Guide.

 Students choosing to accept employment through the student employment program are required to familiarize and adhere to the guidelines and responsibilities outlined in the student's and supervisor's handbooks located on this website or in Student Financial Services.